HQarroum/Gravatar/README.md

 bower install --save gravatar.js
 ```

+## Sample application

+A sample application demonstrating the usage of the library is available [right here](https://hqarroum.github.io/Gravatar/).

 ## Description

 This library covers most of the accessible interfaces exposed by the [Gravatar service](https://en.gravatar.com/site/implement/) and makes them accessible in the context of a browser or a Node.js application.
 For features requiring a bit more than simply just returning an URL to an image associated with an e-mail address, this module uses asynchronous requests accessible through a very clear promise-based API.